Canonical description of Exotic General Massive Gravity: First- and second-class constraints

+where $\{\mathcal{O}_{1}(\mathbf{x}),\mathcal{O}_{2}(\mathbf{y})\}$ is the Poisson bracket between $\mathcal{O}_{1}$ and $\mathcal{O}_{A}$.
+Using this information, we proceed to compute the Dirac's brackets among all the variables of the full phase space $\Gamma$ in Appendix \ref{DB}.
+After constructing the corresponding Dirac brackets, the second-class constraints can be used as strong equalities, i.e. as identities expressing some variables in terms of others.
+As a result, we discover that the Dirac's brackets between the dynamical variables parametrizing the physical phase space are given by

-Here we have abbreviated $\mathfrak{m}=\frac{\nu-m^{2}}{\nu-2m^{2}}$.
-As we see, these Dirac brackets do not have a common canonical structure, in fact, the structure becomes non-commutative.
+As we see, these Dirac brackets do not have a common canonical structura, in fact, the structure becomes non-commutative.
 In addition, the results of these Dirac brackets are different from those of standard Poisson brackets in that the information on the constrained dynamics of the EGMG is apparent.
 These Dirac brackets could be useful to study physical observables, as well as, for performing the quantization of the theory.
-According to Dirac's prescription, the quantization is carried out via the replacement of the Dirac brackets with commutators with a factor of $1/i\hbar$,
+According to Dirac's prescription \cite{Dirac,Henneaux,P. A. M,Blagojevic}, the quantization is carried out via the replacement of the Dirac brackets with commutators with a factor of $1/i\hbar$,

 Furthermore, a physical state $\psi$ must satisfy

 where $\widehat{\mathcal{O}}$ is a quantized version of the first-class constraints or observables.